 Our aim at Caius is to attract students who are excited about the Classical world, whether their primary interest is in literature, history, philosophy, archaeology, or in language.
 If you are considering applying and would like to discuss the options further please contact the Caius Admissions Office on email@example.com.

-The normal offer in Classics at Caius is A*AA at A level and the College welcomes applications from strong candidates for both the four- and three-year courses.
+The College welcomes applications from strong candidates for both the four- and three-year courses.

 All candidates are also required to take a linguistic assessment if shortlisted for interview.
 This will consist of a Latin (or Greek) skills assessment interview for the three-year course or a Language (or GCSE Latin) assessment after teaching session (60 minutes) for the four-year course.
 More information can be found here (under Entry Requirements / Admission Assessment).
 Please note that your performance in the assessment at interview will not be considered in isolation, but will be taken into account alongside the other elements of your application.